alphagov/notifications-admin/docs/index.md

 To get started:

   1. Register for a [GOV.UK Notify](https://www.notifications.service.gov.uk/) account.
-You will need your mobile phone for 2-factor authentication.
+You'll need your mobile phone for 2-factor authentication.

   2. Add a new service.